SamuelCarneiroSilveira/SamuelCarneiroSilveira/README.md

 Got in touch with
 * Gpio devices such as Esp32/RaspberryPi/Arduino
 * C and Cpp for microcontrollers
-   *gpio, pwm, timers, I2C, Uart serial, EspNow, Bluetooth
+   *pwm, timers, I2C, Uart serial, EspNow, Bluetooth
 * Rtos basics
-* Linux and Linux without graphical interface
+* Linux and Linux cli
 * Shell-Script
 * Java
 * Scrum